Henri Bertini

 Henri Jérôme Bertini (28 October 1798 – 30 September 1876) was a French classical composer and pianist.
 He was born into a family of musicians and attracted the attention of François-Joseph Fétis when he toured Europe as a child prodigy.
 As an adult he was admired both as a soloist and as a chamber musician; it was said that he played with Johann Nepomuk Hummel's simplicity and elegance without sacrificing the brilliance of the instrument.
-As a composer he had an original style which was rich in musical ideas, attractive melodies, and effortless harmonies.
-In 1856, he retired from the musical scene and settled in the Dauphiné in south-east France.
+As a composer he had an original style that was rich in musical ideas, attractive melodies, and effortless harmonies.
+In 1856, he retired from the music scene and settled in the Dauphiné in south-east France.